 As discussed in initial study Section E.1, Land Use and Land Use Planning, p.
-B-12, and as noted above, City College adopted an updated facilities master plan in March 2019 that would be subject to separate CEQA review.
-Among the projects described in the facilities master plan is an east basin parking structure, which is anticipated to provide up to 1,200 parking spaces.
-This garage and another anticipated facilities master plan project, a Performing Arts Education Center, would replace a portion of the City College parking on the project site.
+B-12, and as noted above, City College is currently preparing an updated Facilities Master Plan that would be subject to separate CEQA review.
+Among the projects described in the draft recommendation for the City College facilities master plan is an east basin parking structure, which is anticipated to provide approximately 877 parking spaces.
+This garage and another anticipated facilities master plan project, a performing arts education center,114 would replace a portion of the City College parking on the project site, as anticipated since 2004.